Nicotine (Into the nose)

 How to Use This Medicine

-- If you are using the nasal spray for the first time, you will need to prime the spray.
-To do this, hold a tissue or paper towel over the tip and pump the bottle until some of the medicine sprays out.
+- Prime the spray before you use it the first time.
+Hold a tissue or paper towel over the tip.
+Pump the bottle 6 to 8 times until some of the medicine sprays out.
 Now it is ready to use.
-Prime the spray if you have not used the medicine for 24 hours or longer.
+Prime the spray by pumping 1 or 2 times if you have not used the medicine for 24 hours or longer.

-- Do not use the nasal spray more than 5 times in 1 hour or more than 40 times in 24 hours.
-Do not use this medicine for longer than 6 months.
+- Do not use the spray more than 5 times in 1 hour or more than 40 times in 24 hours.

 - If the spray bottle breaks or medicine leaks out of the bottle, wear rubber gloves to wipe up the spill.
-Wash the area of the spill completely because this medicine can be absorbed through your skin.
+Wash the spill area completely because the medicine can be absorbed through your skin.

 Drugs and Foods to Avoid